 The Quality Work Responsibility Act and the requirement of the Public Housing Authorities (PHA) to develop a five-year plan have altered the relationship between the State of Tennessee and the public housing authorities.
 The State supports local PHA initiatives that provide self-sufficiency assistance to residents, encourages literacy, and provides safe places for children residing in public housing.
 The State further supports initiatives that serve the elderly and those with disabilities in public housing.
 The State is currently required to review and sign off on the five-year plans of PHAs and attempts to support PHAs by streamlining the review process.
-The State also tries to ensure that residents have been informed of the impact that such five-year plans have on their organizations.
+The State also ensure that residents have been informed of the impact that such five-year plans have on their organizations.

-Of special concern are those instances when Public Housing Authorities request to tear down viable public housing units.
+Of special concern are those instances when Public Housing Authorities request demolition of public housing units.
 The State recognizes that in some cases demolition of units is necessary in order to have safe and financially viable public housing.
-However, the State does not provide a "rubber stamp" approach to such requests for demolition.
-In an effort to minimize loss of much needed affordable housing the State has specified guidelines in place for proposals to demolish or reduce public housing units.
+In an effort to minimize loss of much needed affordable housing the State has specific guidelines in place for proposals to demolish or reduce public housing units.
 These guidelines give public housing authorities flexibility to demolish units in extreme circumstances, but also give the State the needed flexibility to request additional information.
 A determination can then be made by the State regarding whether the specific request is consistent with the Consolidated Plan.

-A copy of the guidelines for the consistency with the State's plan is located in Appendix 4 of the five-year Consolidated Plan and online at www.thda.org.
+A copy of the guidelines for the consistency with the State's plan is located in Appendix IV of the five-year Consolidated Plan and online at www.thda.org.
 The guidelines may be accessed by clicking on the Research and Planning Section of the webpage.